19hours/sg-statutes/Acts/Income Tax Act.md

 (a) unless paragraph (b) applies, the date on which a qualifying investment is first made by the qualifying person in the qualifying start-up company since he was approved as such under subsection (2); or

-(b) if approval has been obtained under subsection (4)(a)(ii) and the qualifying person has made at least one qualifying investment in the qualifying start-up company during the period between 1st March 2010 and 30th June 2010, the date of that qualifying investment or the first of such qualifying investments;
+(b) if approval has been obtained under subsection (4)(a)(ii) and the qualifying person has made at least one qualifying investment in the qualifying start-up company during the period between 1st March 2010 and 30th June 2010 (both dates inclusive), the date of that qualifying investment or the first of such qualifying investments;

+[Act 37 of 2014 wef 27/11/2014]

 “qualifying investment”, in relation to a qualifying start-up company, means —